PRIMETECH-DESIGNS-LTD/zambia-vision2030-etd-unza25-csc4792_group_1/README.md

 priority sectors.

 ### 1.2 Business Objectives
-- Automate ETD classification with ≥90% accuracy
+- Automate ETD classification with ≥ 90% accuracy across all 12 Vision 2030 sectors

+- Integrate ≥ 90% of identified ETD data sources (government, reports, international databases) into a unified repository

+- Reduce ETD classification time from days/weeks to < 24 hours

-- Identify underfunded sectors through cluster analysis
+- Identify underfunded or emerging sectors through automated analytics (e.g., cluster analysis, trend detection)

-- Develop public dashboard for transparency
+- Develop an interactive, public-facing dashboard for sector trends and transparency

+- Provide sector classification explanations for ≥ 95% of ETDs to ensure trust and auditability

+- Achieve ≥ 90% agreement between automated classifications and expert human review

+- Enable quarterly automated reports on ETD distribution across sectors for policymakers

+- Maintain system uptime ≥ 99% to support continuous access for decision-makers

+- Implement a feedback loop allowing policymakers to correct classifications and improve the model over time

 ### 1.3 Data Mining Goals